voxel51/eta/modules_dev_guide.md

 configuration file.
-Furthermore, one may have multiple classes that all derive from a common base class (e.g., different types of filters to apply to an image), and one wants to select and configure a particular type of filter from in a configuration file.
+Furthermore, one may have multiple classes that all derive from a common base class (e.g., different types of filters to apply to an image), and one wants to select and configure a particular type of filter from a configuration file.
 The `eta.core.config.Configurable` class is provided to facilitate these use cases.

 Consider the following definitions: